socialstuff-org/socialstuff-org.github.io/usecases/user/register.md

             <strong>Result</strong>
         </td>
         <td>
-            The user has been registered in the system
+            The actor has been registered in the system
         </td>
     </tr>
     <tr>